rafasixteen/Dont_Fall/README.md

 ### Contributing
 Explain how others can contribute to the project.

+### Architecture

+Don't Fall follows a component-based game object system, organizing entities into modular components for flexibility and maintainability.
+The core architectural principles include:

+- **Component-based Design**: Entities are composed of modular components, allowing for easy assembly and reusability.
+- **GameObject System**: The game logic is structured around a robust game object system, facilitating efficient entity management.
+- **Scalable and Extensible**: The architecture is designed to be scalable and extensible, making it straightforward to add new features and components.

 ## License
 Specify the license under which your game is distributed.